K–12 (film): Plot

-In drama class, CryBaby is cast as a housewife and requests to be assigned a different role, but is ridiculed ("Drama Club").
-During the school play, Cry Baby urges the audience to wake from their brainwashed state, using her abilities to free them.
-She and Angelita lead the students to the principal's office, where they murder him.
-After burying the principal, Cry Baby and Angelita meet with Celeste, a friend with similar abilities.
-Placed atop a cake while topless, Cry Baby expresses her disdain for rape culture as boys steal and devour pieces against her will ("Strawberry Shortcake").
+In drama class, Cry Baby requests a different role after being cast as a housewife, but is ridiculed by the class ("Drama Club").
+During the school play, Cry Baby uses her abilities to free the audience from their brainwashed state.
+The students storm the principal's office and murder him.
+After burying the principal, Cry Baby and Angelita meet Celeste, a student with similar abilities.

-At lunch, Cry Baby befriends a girl named Magnolia ("Lunchbox Friends").
-The group notices that Fleur, a friend of Kelly, also has their abilities.
-Cry Baby learns that Fleur is bulimic and offers her compassion, thus becoming her friend ("Orange Juice").
-Cry Baby is sent to detention after Kelly snitches to Leo, the principal's son.
-Her powers weaken but she manipulates Leo into releasing her ("Detention").
+Placed atop a cake while topless, Cry Baby expresses her disdain for rape culture as boys devour the cake against her will ("Strawberry Shortcake").
+In a dreamlike sequence, Cry Baby speaks with Lilith again.
+Later, Angelita begins menstruating.
+In the bathroom, Cry Baby steals a tampon from a nurse's pocket for Angelita.
+At lunch, Kelly attempts to befriend Cry Baby, but Cry Baby declines and befriends a girl named Magnolia instead ("Lunchbox Friends").
+The group notices that Kelly's friend Fleur also has supernatural abilities.
+Cry Baby starts a food fight to get Fleur away from Kelly.
+Learning that Fleur is bulimic, she encourages Fleur to love herself ("Orange Juice").
+After returning to the cafeteria, Cry Baby is sent to detention when Kelly informs Leo, the principal's son, of her whereabouts.
+Her powers weaken, but she manipulates Leo into releasing her ("Detention").

+A student named Ben leaves an anonymous love letter in Cry Baby’s locker.
 The girls devise a plan to destroy the school, which Leo detects on security footage.
-Angelita and her biology teacher begin flirting.
+Angelita begins flirting with her biology teacher.
 After class, he shrinks and tries to dissect her.
-Cry Baby uses her powers to return Angelita to her normal size, allowing her to kill him in revenge. ("Teacher's Pet").
-Cry Baby expresses her desire for a partner who is loyal and accepting ("High School Sweethearts").
+Cry Baby returns Angelita to normal, allowing Angelita to kill him. ("Teacher's Pet").
+Afterwards, the two share a joint in the topiary garden.

-A boy named Ben prepares to ask Cry Baby to the school dance but Leo foils his plan by inviting her instead.
-At the dance, Leo announces his knowledge of the girls’ plan and locks the seniors inside, forcing them to dance ("Recess").
-Cry Baby disguises herself as a woman named Lorelai, deceiving Leo and locking him inside a closet.
-She instructs the students to evacuate the school over the loudspeaker, all of whom flee except Kelly.
+Cry Baby expresses her desire for a loyal, accepting partner ("High School Sweethearts").
+While a nervous Ben procrastinates asking Cry Baby to the school dance, Leo takes credit for Ben's letter and asks her himself.
+She accepts, hoping it will help her destroy K-12.
+At the dance, Leo reveals the girls' plan over the loudspeaker and locks the doors, forcing the students to dance ("Recess").
+Cry Baby disguises herself as a woman named Lorelai seeking an assistant position, seducing Leo and locking him inside a closet.
+She then instructs the students to evacuate the school.
+Everyone flees except Kelly.

-Cry Baby tries to escape when Ben approaches her, confessing his feelings for her.
-They blow a spit bubble, encapsulating the school.
-The two leap to safety as the bubble floats away, with Leo trapped inside.
-The girls watch below as the school explodes and Cry Baby kisses Ben on the cheek.
-Lilith reappears in the distance, and they all race towards her gate to return home.
-As the girls enter, Cry Baby glances back hesitantly.
+Ben approaches Cry Baby, confessing his feelings and that he, too, has supernatural powers.
+They blow a spit bubble, encapsulating the school, and leap to safety as the school floats away and explodes.
+Cry Baby kisses Ben on the cheek.
+Lilith reappears from a portal-like door in the ground.
+Cry Baby watches her friends enter the door, hesitating when Angelita implores her to follow them.